School Name: Orchard Primary School

 - Contact books are sent home daily

-- Parent workshops on how to support your child in reading, writing and maths
+- Parent workshops are held: to support your child in reading, writing and maths

 - Target Meetings, Parent Evenings / Structured Conversations